JeliPenguin/Wheel-Odometry-And-PID-Control/README.md

 - Navigate to the `Q6` directory.
 - This section includes the discretization of the PD controller and its implementation as a digital filter.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Acknowledgments

-- University College London (UCL)
 - Course instructors and TAs